resolutiongames/DemeoModloaderAPI/readme.md

 First off, some notes about what the Demeo Modloader API is:

 * It is **NOT a full "modding API"** - it's merely a small technical tool for mod programmers to make it easier to load DLLs into the game.
-* It is a prototype, severely lacking in features right now, and is being released to try new things out and see if they're on the right track.
+* It is a prototype, severely lacking in features right now, and is being released to try new things out and see if we're on the right track.
 * It does **NOT** function on the version of the game that runs natively on the Quest headset.
 If you own a Quest headset and would like to run mods, use the Oculus Link version of the game that runs on your PC (this is for performance reasons, unfortunately) - you own this version of the game for free when you bought the game on Quest, same as the PC version.